 - If the tank is located at an elevation greater than the dispenser, an anti-siphon valve should be installed at the tank.

 - At least one method of emergency shut-off should be located at the harbormaster's facility.

 - Manual cutoff valves should be located at the tank, at the piping transition point, and at each dispenser.

 - Dispenser pans and pump sumps should be used.

 - Dispenser hoses greater than 18 feet should be reeled or racked.

 - The hold-open latches on the dispenser nozzles should be removed.

 - Nozzles of the automatic closing type should be used.

-If you have questions, please contact the above agencies, as well as the UST Management Division.
+If you have questions, please contact the above facilities, as well as the UST Management Division (803-898-0589).